rhkhoo/Pfizer_Vaccine_Tweets/README.md

 # Sentiment Analysis

-To determine the sentiment of each tweet, I used [Textblob](https://textblob.readthedocs.io/en/dev/api_reference.html) Sentiment function.
+To determine the sentiment of each tweet, I used [Textblob's](https://textblob.readthedocs.io/en/dev/api_reference.html) Sentiment function.
 >"The sentiment property returns a namedtuple of the form Sentiment(polarity, subjectivity).
 The polarity score is a float within the range [-1.0, 1.0].
 The subjectivity is a >float within the range [0.0, 1.0] where 0.0 is very objective and 1.0 is very subjective."
 <br>
 For this project, I will only be working with polarity.
 <br>
 The majority of tweets (57%) are neutral, followed by positive (33%), and the minority of tweet are negative (10%).
 Using these labels, I tried a couple of classifier models to see how we can predict a tweet's opinion of Pfizer's COVID-19 vaccine.
 RandomForestClassifier is able to predict sentiment with 86% accuracy; the model has difficulty distinguishing between Negative and Neutral.
 More training data would likely solve this as there is a class imbalance.
-KNeighborsClassifier is only able to achieve 60% accuracy, which is only achieved by the model predicting the majority class (neutral) for almost the entire test set.
+KNeighborsClassifier is only able to achieve 60% accuracy, which is only achieved by the model predicting the majority class (neutral) for almost the entire test set.<br>
 <br>

 ![Dimension-reduced visualization of KMeans clustering](https://github.com/rhkhoo/Pfizer_Vaccine_Tweets/blob/main/Images/neutral.png) <br>